Our Diastasis Recti Abdominis Rehab Program Helps You Correct Your Mommy Pooch! We are Specialists at Assessing and Treating DRA

 Are you tired of your mommy pooch?
 Wondering why your abdomen has a bulge?
 Unhappy with the appearance of your abdominal wall?
 Worried that you might have an umbilical hernia (belly button) and need surgery?
 Are you noticing your belly button is spread apart more than it should be?
 You have found the right place to help you recover from a diastasis recti abdominus (DRA).
 Our diastasis recti abdominis rehab program will help you restore your abdominal wall appearance, integrity and strength.

-If you are interested in learning about our DRA recovery program, contact us at (616) 516-4334 or fill our this online inquiry so we can chat about your needs.
+If you are interested in learning about our DRA recovery program, contact us at (616) 516-4334 or fill out this online inquiry so we can chat about your needs.
 We treat people in person at our clinic in Grand Rapids, Michigan and also online via telehealth.

 Our patients come to us many times knowing there is something wrong with their abdomen, but not knowing what to do about it.
 Recently a patient summed up the state of getting help for your DRA best when she said